OfficeDev/office-store-docs/docs/add-in-submission-guide.md

 * Your service description must include the name of app submitted.
 * A valid URL link that does not generate a 404 error.

+Note that a Terms of Use Policy is not considered a privacy policy.
+You must include a privacy policy that is separate from your Terms of Use policy.

 ![Privacy policy specifications](./images/new/step-5-b-validation.jpg)

 You will also need to include a EULA.
+If you provide your own EULA, the link you provide must be an https:// address.
 If you choose to use Microsoft's standard EULA agreement, you will need to confirm that you do not want to use your own agreement, as this cannot be reversed once your app is published.

 ![Warning stating if you use your own EULA you will need to confirm that you don't want to use your own agreement](./images/new/step-5-c-validation.jpg)

 If you don't specify a support document link, you will be prompted to enter one.

 ![Prompt asking you to insert a support document link](./images/new/step-5-d-support-warning.png)